Is DPC the Panacea Everyone Thinks It Is?

 My friend brought up a very good point about the differences in quality among vendors.
 He was also correct that the differences in quality among DPCs are greater than onsite/near site primary care clinic models.
 It seems everyone is using the moniker DPC—but beware the wolf in sheep’s clothing.

 DPC is just a payment model—nothing else.
 This means you can have both a functional medicine physician calling himself or herself a DPC physician and an evidence-based practitioner calling himself or herself a DPC physician, but the quality of care each delivers is miles apart.
 You can have DPC physicians offering IV vitamin therapy to increase your energy and DPC physicians following USPSTF guidelines.
-If you’ve seen one DPC, you’ve seen one DPC.
+If you’ve seen one DPC, you’ve only seen one DPC.
 Some are practicing good medicine, and some are not.
 Some won’t ever invest in analytics.
 That may not matter to small employers or individuals, but it does to larger employers/unions and most consultants interested in building high-performing health plans whose clients demand their vendor’s performance be measured.
 Most DPCs have identified the best healthcare providers in their communities outside of primary care and will refer to them, but these providers may not be the most reasonably priced, nor have the best readmission rates, infection rates, or mortality rates (if they’re interventionalists).

 The functioning of the health plan is determined by how well its vendor partners (DPC, PBM, consultant, TPA, and so on) perform.
 How well a plan functions depends on what all these vendor partners do to manage risk, what they all do to produce clinical and financial outcomes, and how they measure, track, and share this information with each other.
 DPCs that utilize population health management tools, measure clinical outcomes, measure and track referral utilization, member engagement, and satisfaction will be the ones that will scale and be able to serve larger employers.
 Some DPC practitioners will understand this and want to scale, and others will not.
 Either way, there is currently room for us all because fee-for-service primary care is such a disaster.